Haledon Woman Charged In Ridgefield Park Ex-Girlfriend's Stabbing At Mahwah Clothing Warehouse

 The victim was taken to Hackensack University Medical Center with wounds to her hand, wrist and forearm, he said.

-Wilson, who records show also had a 20-year-old outstanding traffic complaint, was taken to township police headquarters before being processed and sent to the county lockup.
+Wilson, who records show also had a 20-year-old outstanding traffic complaint, was taken to township police headquarters before being processed and sent to the county jail.

 Click here to sign up for Daily Voice's free daily emails and news alerts.